 WARNING: Regular contractions before 37 weeks (more than 3 weeks before your due date) are premature and not normal.
 Anytime you feel contractions before 37 weeks you should let your doctor know right away.

-Causes of True Labor Contractions
+True Labor Contractions

 It is important to note that labor contractions come in three forms: